aidh-aadil/sparky-bot/README.md

 - `punch` : Generate a gif of you punching a user
 - `shrug` : Generate a gif to show that you are shrugging
 - `slap` : Generate a gif of you slapping a user
+- `sleep` : Generate a gif to show that you are asleep

 ### Fun commands